-Beth is a Chartered Accountant and brings more than twenty (20) years broad financial and commercial experience, both local and international to Grant Thornton CLEARR.
+Beth is a Chartered Accountant and brings more than 20 years broad financial and commercial experience, both local and international to Grant Thornton CLEARR.

-Mrs Alison French
+Mrs Alison French BA (Hons)

-BA (Hons)

-Director since 2011
+Chief Executive Officer Director since 2011

-Alison has significant experience over twenty-five (25) years in the not for profit sector, including senior executive positions based in Australia, New Zealand and Asia plus regional responsibilities over many years throughout Africa and the Middle East.
+Alison has significant experience over 25 years in the commercial, strategic and cultural change within a large not for profit sector, including senior executive positions based in Australia, New Zealand and Asia plus regional responsibilities over many years throughout Africa and the Middle East.